Excluded From Heaven?

 We are both saved now and have been for almost 3 years, I do not want anything to be in the way of my going to Heaven or his.
 Could you please help me to understand this better.

-A. The Scripture being quoted to you is Matt.
+The Scripture being quoted to you is Matt.
 5:31-32 “It has been said, ‘Anyone who divorces his wife must give her a certificate of divorce.’
 But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery.”
 He repeated this admonition in Matt.
-19:9
+19:9 As you can see there is nothing there about being excluded from heaven.

 The purpose of Matt.
 5 is to clarify what constitutes a sin.
 In verses 21-22 Jesus said that our anger is sufficient to make us guilty of murder.
 In verses 27-28 he said that our lust is sufficient to make us guilty of adultery.
-And in comparing divorce to adultery in verses 31-32, Jesus was identifying divorce as a sin as well and correcting the mistaken view that as long as they issued a certificate of divorce, then no sin was committed.
-The point was to show that our behavior, even though it meets the requirements of the law, is not good enough to escape the penalties of the law.
-That’s why we need a savior.
+And in comparing divorce to adultery in verses 31-32, He was identifying divorce as a sin as well.

 When we sin, we appeal to the One who came not to condemn the world but to save us from our sins, and allow His blood to wash us clean.
 When we do that the sin is forgiven and forgotten and the slate is wiped clean.
 It’s as if we never sinned at all.
 (1 John 1:9)

 It’s not our sins that keep us from heaven.
-It’s our unwillingness to admit that we’re sinners and look to the Savior who died for us that will keep us from heaven.
-If you’re truly saved, then your sins are forgiven and your place in heaven is assured.
+It’s our unwillingness to confess our sins so we can be forgiven that will keep us from heaven.